gabrieljohndusing/general_assembly_jabberwocky_project_5/README.md

   - `README.md`

-## Conclusions
+## Conclusions and Opportunities for Improvement

+The app is mostly a proof of concept.
+It provides plausible results, but examining the underlying disaster filtering and the topic classification reveals frequent errors.

+Model performance of classifying if an article is about a disaster or not could be significantly improved given access to more labelled data and/or a professional grade news API.
+Topic modelling and disaster classification were trained on different datasets, resulting in inconsistent labelling and results.
+Due to the catastrophic impact of ignoring a disaster, the model should probably be optimized for specificity (minimizing false negatives).

+To better serve as a disaster news feed, the app could be further developed to make more explicit use of geographical data and filtering, allowing for better browsing of regionally important issues.

 Currently, user input is required for the application to return results.
-Ifuture improvements may include adding a feature that allows the application to automatically update display updates without needing the user to input search terms each time.

-This initial application specifically pulls news articles.
+Future improvements may include adding a feature that allows the application to automatically update display updates without needing the user to input search terms each time.This initial application specifically pulls news articles.
 A future improvement would allow the application to extract information from other sources, e.g. Twitter, Instagram, YouTube, etc.

 ## References